-I wanted to make hardwood table top from mostly construction lumber, similar to this one I made in 2007.
+I wanted to make a hardwood table top from mostly construction lumber, similar to this one I made in 2007.
 I had lots of oak off-cuts I bought off of kijiji (In Canada we use Kijiji instead of Craigslist)

 Here are the pieces of wood I prepared for it.
 The second from the left had quite a bit of twist to it, and I figured I'd cut it down the middle before jointing so it's easier to get the twist out.